varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

 $('.js-myPlugin').myPlugin();
 ```

-With that you need your 'linking' code only once for a plugin; and it can be
+With that you need your 'linking' code only once for a plugin; it can be
-written right in the plugin file helping the consistency.
+written right in the plugin file, so that the consistency is keeping.

 ### One CSS class to rule them all
 However, when the variety of components grows, the 'linking' solution should be
 even more declarative.
-So that reading the block HTML enables
+As a result, reading the block HTML enables
 to understand if there should be some JavaScript for it.
 You can mark all the
-'alive' parts of your page with a common CSS class for them all; let it be `js`.
+'alive' parts of your page with a special CSS class; let it be `js`.

 ```
 <input